Less Is More: Food & Product Photography Styling Tips for an Editorial Look

 • try layering titles and text across your image - where would it go?
 If there isn't any space for text, you haven't nailed the editorial look yet!

-Beautiful lemons shot in a graphic overhead editorial style by Anna Janecka on our ‘Ariel’ deep sea green photography backdrop
+Beautiful lemons shot in an overhead editorial style by Anna Janecka on our Ariel vinyl photography backdrop

 I hope this has inspired you to try editorial styling, a quick and effective approach that achieves striking results with just a few props!

 Oh so elegant styling by Suze at Gourmet Glow leaving lots of negative space.
-Shot on ‘June’ - a swirled pink-beige marble effect backdrop
+Shot on our June vinyl photography backdrop

 Leave a comment